The first screen Custer

 From the first frame the Indians are the bad guys.
 We are told that they “bitterly opposed the advances of the white man and civilization”.
 Of course civilization and the white man were the same thing, and the Native American peoples had no civilization of their own.
 They were just savages.

 A fine close-up of a Sioux warrior holding up his hand tells the white man to “keep out”.
 After some bucolic nature shots (California standing in for the Sioux lands) there is an Indian attack on a fort, amid much dust and smoke (which DW Griffith was to emulate).
-The US Cavalry rides to the rescue (wearing, in fact, very 1912 hats; I think Ford must have got the local cavalry to act as extras).
+The US Cavalry rides to the rescue (wearing, in fact, very 1912 hats; I think Ford must have got a local cavalry unit to act as extras).
 This scene thus establishes itself as a basic Western-movie trope.
 Frank Ford himself used it in his contemporaneous production, The Invaders, Griffith used it in The Battle of Elderbush Gulch the following year, and so on ad infinitum.

 In 1868, we are told, Congress granted the Indians “a vast territory” (the fact that it was tiny compared with that which they had inhabited previously is not mentioned) but, the screen text goes on, the effect of this was only to fill them “with pride and insolence”.
 You see, it’s a very 1912 document.